 After a player is selected, the episode follows the player at the Academy.
 The London player goes to RB Leipzig, the Berlin player to RB Salzburg, and the Paris player to RB New York.
 RB Salzburg has an incredible training facility.

 The film gives an idea of what training and assessment are like.
 Trainers measure 30-meter speed (3.81 sec is Bundesliga average), VO2 max, flexibility, and blood samples.
 The German trainers emphasize aspects such as playing in small space, simple play, fast play, quick thinking, precision, recovery and counter-attacks, and playing with both feet.
-American coach John Wolyniec provides few specifics.
+In contrast, American coach John Wolyniec provides few specifics.

 While the series concept is gimmicky, it is interesting to get a glimpse inside the Red Bull academies and their playing philosophies.
 It’s also a little sad to see how poorly the RBNY facility and its coaches compare to Leipzig and Salzburg.
 It gives some insight into why Germany is #1 in the world, whereas the USMNT failed to qualify for WC 2018.